 - Participation in the physician-scientist seminar and journal club during pre-clinical years and year-out.

 All participants attend a physician-scientist seminar series and journal club during their preclinical years starting in winter of first year medical school.
 Sessions are scheduled on Mondays, 5:30 to 6:30 pm approximately twice a month.

 Participants in the 5-month research option:

 - Earn 18 medical school credits, 6 credits for scholarly project course work and 12 applied as non-clinical credits towards graduation.

 - Complete the MD program within the 4 year medical curriculum.

-- May choose to schedule contiguous research block in second or third year of MD program after completion of USMILE step 1.
+- May choose to schedule contiguous research block in second or third year fo the MD program after completion of USMLE step 1.

 - Students must be in good academic standing.
 Due to difficulty with schedules, delaying Step 1 exam will require withdrawal from the P-S experience.

 - Students must enroll in UME scholarly projects proposal course and present their research at the scholarly projects capstone event.